Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Cause: The capacity plan counted weights but not enough KV cache.
 Long prompts, high concurrency, prefix-cache headroom, and larger generation limits all consume blocks during the request lifetime.

-Fix: Size with realistic prompt and output distributions, not only maximum model weights.
+Fix: Size with realistic prompt and output distributions, not maximum model weights alone.
 Load test with long conversations, watch vllm:kv_cache_usage_perc, and apply admission limits before the cache pool hits saturation.

 Symptom: A team enables PagedAttention and expects repeated system prompts to become free, then sees no TTFT improvement on new replicas.